rancher/rke2/docs/hardening_guide.md

 done
 ```

-Execute this script to apply the default-allow-all.yaml the permissive NetworkPolicy to all namespaces.
+Execute this script to apply the default-allow-all.yaml permissive NetworkPolicy to all namespaces.

 ## Reference Hardened RKE2 cluster.yml configuration